 The Cunats wanted to create a name for their label that would honor the terroir or vineyard – and decided upon “Materra” which roughly translates to “Mother Earth” in Latin.

-The Cunat’s daughter Neena currently manages hospitality at the winery.
-She moved to the valley in 2007 to pursue a career in hospitality and hotel management, married into a local wine family and is now the “face” of Materra wines in Napa.
+Brian and Miki’s daughter Neena currently manages hospitality at the winery.
+She moved to the valley in 2007 to pursue a career in hospitality and hotel management, married into a local wine family and is now the “face” of Materra wines.
 With no background in wine, once living in the valley she took classes at Napa Valley College and also worked for a local wine merchant.
+She is also a talented photographer and has shot a number of images used on their website and in the winery’s marketing efforts.
+And it was Neena we first met with when writing about Materra – before their winery and hospitality center was built – for a short while they were offering tastings next to the Wydown Hotel in St. Helena.

 In late summer of 2015 Materra completed a winery, barrel storage facility and tasting room in the heart of the Oak Knoll District.
 Not only do they make their own wines here but the winery has room for custom crush clients.
-Judging by the clients already signed up – the winery has been expecially popular for some of the smaller nearby producers.
+Judging by the clients already signed up – the winery has been especially popular for some of the smaller nearby producers.
 Custom crush clients can use Materra’s wine making staff or bring their own winemaker.
 Materra also offers barrel storage services.

 Two winemakers, Michael Trujillo and Bruce Regalia initially shared the wine making duties.
 Today Trujillo is their consulting winemaker.
 This is truly a ‘winemaker’s winery” – both Michael and Bruce were instrumental in the design of the wine making facilities.
 The winery has embraced state-of-the art technology and equipment including a double bladder press (allows the fruit to be pressed gently) and special fermentation tanks that have built in pumps with each tank connected to wifi so a series of data points and options can be monitored and controlled remotely via a special app.